Photofunctional Organic Chemistry Laboratory

 The Photofunctional Organic Chemistry Laboratory was established on January 1, 2011.

 We focus on the development of functional organic materials including organic semiconductors for photovoltaic cells and organic thin-film transistors, highly fluorescent dyes, etc. on the basis of organic synthesis.
 In particular, acenes and porphyrinoids are our current target compounds.
 Students at our laboratory are encouraged to work independently and freely on their own original research themes.

 We have created various novel functional polycyclic aromatic hydrocarbons (PAHs).
-These compounds have near-infrared absorption properties, intensive light emission, or remarkable redox properties.
-(Fig. 4) We have also been attempting to make porous crystalline materials and graphene nanoribbons based on the novel PAHs.
+These compounds have near-infrared absorption properties, intensive light emission, or remarkable redox properties (Fig. 4).
+We have also been attempting to make porous crystalline materials.

 Explanatory Pictures of Research Activities

-- Fig. 2.
-Photoprecursor method for solution-processing of organic thin-film devices
+- Fig. 1 A photoprecursor method for solution-processing of organic thin-film devices

 - Fig. 4.
 Novel functional PAH

 Recent Research Papers and Achievements

 1. K.Takahashi, M. Suzuki, K. Nakayama, H. Yamada et al., Side-chain engineering in a thermal precursor approach for efficient photocurrent generation, J. Mater.
 Chem.
 A, 2017, 5, 14003.
 (Selected as an Inside Front Cover)